Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: System Model

 \section{System Model}

-We consider a terrestrial BS that employs ISAC signals to simultaneously track and communicate with a single-antenna cellular-connected UAV.\footnote{The considered scenario can be readily extended to multi-UAV scenarios, where the BS serves multiple UAVs with time-division or frequency-division multiple access schemes.
-The extension to cases with spatial-division multiple access is non-trivial due to the inter-beam interference and thus worthwhile future works.} As an initial study, it is assumed that the UAV flies at a fixed altitude of $H$ m, and the BS is equipped with ULAs comprising $N_{\text{t}}$ transmit antennas and $N_{\text{r}}$ receive antennas.\footnote{This model can be readily extended to the case with 3D trajectory optimization by incorporating the altitude into the state vector.
-The extensions to cases with other types of antenna arrays are challenging due to complicated beam patterns, requiring dedicated future works.
-To avoid deviation from the emphasis of outage capacity characterization and maximization, this paper studies the case with the mentioned system configurations.} Furthermore, the uncertainty of the UAV motion state (i.e., the UAV position and velocity) is considered owing to practical issues such as control errors \cite{ISAC-UAV-2}.
+We consider a terrestrial BS that employs downlink ISAC signals to simultaneously track and communicate with a single-antenna cellular-connected UAV.\footnote{The considered scenario can be readily extended to multi-UAV scenarios, where the BS serves multiple UAVs with time-division or frequency-division multiple access schemes.} As an initial study, it is assumed that the UAV flies at a fixed altitude of $H$ m, and the BS is equipped with ULAs comprising $N_{\text{t}}$ transmit antennas and $N_{\text{r}}$ receive antennas.\footnote{This model can be readily extended to the case with 3D trajectory optimization by incorporating the altitude into the state vector, and the case with planar arrays by additonally modeling the elevation angle measurement and formulating the beamforming gain as a product of antenna gain from two orthogonal directions.} Furthermore, the uncertainty of the UAV motion state (i.e., the UAV position and velocity) is considered owing to practical issues such as control errors \cite{2020TCOM-Uncertain,ISAC-UAV-2}.
 Moreover, with a sufficiently short time interval $\Delta T$ s, the UAV motion state can be assumed to be invariant \cite{qqwMultiUAV}.
 Therefore, without loss of generality, a three-dimensional (3D) Cartesian coordinate system is considered, where the BS is located at the origin and the UAV motion state vector at the $n$-th time slot can be denoted by $\mathbf{x}_{n} = [x_{n}, v_{n}^{\text{x}}, y_{n}, v_{n}^{\text{y}}]^{T}$ with $x_{n}$, $v_{n}^{\text{x}}$, $y_{n}$, and $v_{n}^{\text{y}}$ denoting the $x$-axis coordinate, the velocity along $x$-axis, the $y$-axis coordinate, and the velocity along $y$-axis, respectively.
-Despite the inherent uncertainty in UAV motion state, it is still possible to partially plan the UAV trajectory by designing the predicted state vector at the $(n+1)$-th time slot, which can be realized by remote control from the BS \cite{YZ2019PIEEE,ISAC-UAV-2}.
-The UAV mobility model and other parts of our considered system are specified in the following subsections.
+Despite the inherent uncertainty in UAV motion state, it is still possible to partially plan the UAV trajectory by designing the predicted state vector at the $(n+1)$-th time slot, which can be realized by remote control from the BS \cite{qqw2021JSAC,ISAC-UAV-1,ISAC-UAV-2}.
+The other parts of our considered system are specified in the following subsections.